 General Parking Information

+All cars must have a valid Northwood High School Parking Permit to park on campus.
 Parking permits will not be issued to sophomore or freshman students.
 If there are available spaces, a small number of permits WILL be issued to juniors.
 The application process for juniors is handled through a lottery.

 Qualifying for a Parking Permit